Skip to content

 Which translation is quickest for a first read?

 Emily Wilson's translation keeps to the poem's line count in plain, contemporary English and is the most common recommendation for first-time readers.
-Samuel Butler's public-domain prose version is free and reads like a Victorian novel.
+Samuel Butler's prose version reads like a Victorian novel and is the base text we use for quotation and annotation.
 Speed matters less than momentum — pick one and start tonight.

 Source notes